-A new school was built for Ysgol Carno in 2018 and Ysgol Glantwymyn was also remodelled as part of the 21st C Schools Programme.
+- A new school was built for Ysgol Carno in 2018 and Ysgol Glantwymyn was also remodelled as part of the Sustainable Communities for Learning Programme. - A new building for Ysgol Gymraeg Y Trallwng is nearing completion, and is expected to open by the end of 2022.